-Truthfully, since most disasters are big, messy things, it could take about 4 hours to restore all your data 100% and get you back on track… but that’s not bad when you compare it to tape or disk backup which typically take days or weeks to restore.
+Truthfully, since most disasters are big, messy things, it could take about 4 hours to restore all your data 100% and get you back on track… but that’s not bad when you compare it to tape or disk backup which typically takes days or weeks to restore.

 Of course, you have options.
 As you research continuity services online, you’re likely to run across a tool called “DRaaS,” or “Disaster Recovery as a Service,” but since that tool is priced for massive enterprises, we’re not going to cover it in this guide.
 (You’re welcome to contact us and ask about it though.)

 We’ve talked before about how Seattle business owners face special tech problems, including the need to maintain an up-to-date web and technological presence 24/7/365 in order to compete in our high-tech city.

 Since around-the-clock business operations are so important here in Seattle and the surrounding areas, your business probably can’t afford to waste time waiting to restore your systems after a ransomware attack, a flood or fire, or a power outage.

 In other words, effective backup for today’s fast-paced companies requires a quick restore time.
 These days, it’s not enough to have a copy of data – business leaders need a quickly accessible, fully reliable copy of their data.
 Think about it: if your clients had to wait days or weeks for you to restore operations and resume business, would they trust you with their cash?
 Didn’t think so.